mzuenni/icpc-header/doc/validate.md

 **`constexpr bool isCCW(RandomIt first, RandomIt last)`**
 **`constexpr bool isCCW(const C& c)`**
-Checks if the points are orientatet counterclockwise (this is only well defined for simple polygons).
+Checks if the points are orientated counterclockwise (this is only well defined for simple polygons).

 ## class ConstraintsLogger
 An instance of this class is provided for input and output validators as `constraint` after calling `init(argc, argv).
 #### Methods
 **`Constraint& operator[](std::string name)`**
-Returns a `constraint` which can be given to an input stream to automatically log informations about the parsed input.
+Returns a `constraint` which can be given to an input stream to automatically log information about the parsed input.
 See [BAPCtools](https://github.com/RagnarGrootKoerkamp/BAPCtools/blob/master/doc/implementation_notes.md#constraints-checking).